Anveio/mturk-engine/README.md

 * Hide unwanted HITs easily.
 * Monitor your queue in the 'Queue' tab and refresh it instantly.
 * Return HITs instantly.
+* Monitor all the information in your dashboard.
+* Keep track of your work over time with the HIT Database.

 ## Roadmap

-* Working HIT export to MTC and other forums.
+* HIT export to MTC and other forums.
 * ~~Watchers for continually accepting HITs and snagging rare ones.~~ <~ Added in 1.1.0
-* Integration with your dashboard and data visualization of income over time, your highest $/hr time of day, earning streaks etc.
+* ~~Integration with your dashboard and data visualization of income over time, earning streaks etc.~~ <~ Added in 1.3.0
 * ~~New HIT highlighting~~ <~ Added in 1.2.0
-* CAPTCHA detection
+* CAPTCHA detection <~ Coming in 1.4.0!